Edd Mann Developer

 Keyboard

 You are now able to toggle the input volume using the defined keyboard shortcut.
-Unfortunately there is no visual indication of the current state of the input devices volume, so I tend to keep the System Preferences input device screen open.
-Another snag that I am still trying to find a workaround for is the requirement to be focused on ‘Finder’ when calling the keyboard shortcut, I hope to investigate this issue further.
+Unfortunately, there is no visual indication of the current state of the input device’s volume, so I tend to keep the System Preferences input device screen open.
+Another snag that I am still trying to find a workaround for is the requirement to be focused on ‘Finder’ when calling the keyboard shortcut.
+I hope to investigate this issue further.